MATTHEW D. JOHNSON

 Area: Clinical Psychology

-Currently, the director of the Marriage and Family Studies Laboratory and formerly the deputy to the president of Binghamton University (July 2006 to Aug.
-2009) and interim director of Clinical Training (June 2006 to Dec.
-2006).
-Ad hoc reviewer: Assessment, Developmental Psychology, Journal of Abnormal Psychology, Journal of Consulting & Clinical Psychology, Journal of Family Psychology, Journal of Marriage and Family, Journal of Social and Personal Relationships, Personal Relationships, Psychological Assessment.
-Membership in Professional Societies: Association for Psychological Science (APS), Association for Behavioral and Cognitive Therapies (ABCT), Co-President of ABCT Special Interest Group: Couples Research and Therapy (2001-2003), International Association of Relationship Researchers (IARR), National Council on Family Relations (NCFR).
+Currently, the chair of the Department of Psychology and director of the Marriage and Family Studies Laboratory.
+Formerly, the deputy to the president of Binghamton University (Jul 2006 to Aug 2009), interim director of Clinical Training (Jun 2006 to Dec 2006), and APA Executive Branch Science Fellow with the U.S. Department of Justice & White House Office of Science and Technology Policy (Sep 2015 to Aug 2016).
+Membership in Professional Societies: American Psychological Association (APA), Association for Psychological Science (APS), Association for Behavioral and Cognitive Therapies (ABCT), Co-President of ABCT Special Interest Group: Couples Research and Therapy (2001-2003), International Association of Relationship Researchers (IARR), National Council on Family Relations (NCFR).
 Licensed psychologist: New York (#014850).

 Changes in marriage and family functioning.